 Any student who believes that he or she has a personal or professional grievance with another member of the NYTS community other than one that is strictly academic in nature (that is, concerning a grade or other decision by an instructor), or is a matter of sexual harassment (see the next paragraph below), be it with another student, instructor, staff member, or member of the Seminary’s administration, should first seek to resolve that grievance directly with the person involved.
 If a student is unable to resolve the grievance to his or her satisfaction through such means, the student may appeal to the Academic Dean in writing concerning the issue.
 The Dean will seek to resolve the grievance, and may consult with other members of the community, including other faculty members or student leaders, for the purposes of doing so.
 If a grievance cannot be resolved through this means, the Dean may bring the issue before the full Faculty for deliberation and action.

 Sexual harassment policy

 Sexual harassment is defined as “unwelcome sexual advances, request for sexual favors, and other verbal or physical conduct of a sexual nature.”
-Questions or complaints regarding these policies or initiation of a grievance may be directed to the President, or in a case where the President may be compromised, to the Chair of the Board of Trustees of the Seminary.
+Questions regarding this policy or initiation of a grievance regarding sexual harassment should be directed to the Academic Dean, or in a case where the Dean may be compromised, to the President of the Seminary.